Restoration of Rights & Record Relief

 San Juan, Puerto Rico 00940

 III.
 Expungement, sealing & other record relief

 Courts have broad expungement authority applicable to all misdemeanors and felonies under P.R.
 Laws Ann. tit.
 34, § 1725a-1 et seq.
 (Chapter 118 is entitled “Criminal Records Certificates”).

-In addition to § 1725a, the new penal code authorizes the Secretary of Corrections to a file motion with the court in which he may certify that a person who has not completed his prison term has been totally rehabilitated.
+In addition to § 1725a, the new penal code authorizes the Secretary of Corrections to a file motion with the court in which he may certify that a person who has been released on parole has been rehabilitated, and the court may consider declaring the sentence fully served.
 P.R.
 Laws Ann. tit.
-4, § 1611 et seq. (“Constitutional Mandate for Rehabilitation”).
-The Department of Corrections and Rehabilitation must supply a psychological evaluation and recommendation stating that the convicted person is qualified to live in the community at large. § 1615.
+4, § 1615.
+See § 1611 et seq. (“Constitutional Mandate for Rehabilitation”).
+The Department of Corrections and Rehabilitation must supply a psychological evaluation and recommendation stating that the convicted person is “qualified to live freely in the community at large.” § 1615.
 The Secretary of Justice and victim may respond, and the court may then issue a certificate attesting to rehabilitation, “duly justified by means of an evaluation of the overall adjustment and social behavior of the inmate during his/her confinement in compliance with the rehabilitation plan.”
 Id.
 If the court rules in favor of the rehabilitation certification, it shall “direct the Police Superintendent not to include the conviction into the Criminal Record Certificate, but to maintain it in the history of the convict solely for recidivism purposes.”
 Id.

 Department of Corrections Legal Counsel’s Office

 In Puerto Rico’s hotly contested elections, the prisoner vote (including prisoner families) is considered very important (represents 50,000 votes).